Scorpionnem/famine/README.md

 > **⚠️ Educational purposes only.
 Do not deploy on systems you do not own or have explicit permission to test.**

 A Linux ELF virus written in C as part of the **42 Post-CC** curriculum.
-Famine infects ELF binaries, persists as a disguised systemd service, and exposes a password-protected remote C2 shell over TCP.
+Famine spreads by appending itself to ELF binaries, persists as a disguised systemd service, and exposes a password-protected remote C2 shell over TCP.

 Made by **[mbatty](https://github.com/scorpionnem)** & **[pboucher](https://github.com/pgbmax)**.